MingyuhuiLiu/MingyuhuiLiu.github.io/index.md

 Jane's main interest lies in using her data analytics skillz to succeed in consulting or financial services.
 And now she is actively seeking for internship/full-time opportunities in consulting or financial industries in US or China area.

-For more information, please go to "About", or simply click on the following links!
+For more information, please go to * [Lab: Exploratory Data Analysis for Classification using Pandas and Matplotlib](https://github.com/bsharvey/EMSEDataAnalytics/blob/master/EMSE6992_Labs/lab3/lab3full.ipynb), or simply click on the following links!

 <div class="navbar">
   <div class="navbar-inner">